Jason017/Neural-Network-Anime-Character-Classifier/README.md

 # Neural Network Anime Character Classifier

-Training a Neural Network model in Deep Learningto classify 7 anime charaters in Onepiece.
+Training a Neural Network model in Deep Learning to classify 7 anime charaters in Onepiece.

 **Mainly Used Library**